-The obsessive-compulsive disorder, often abbreviated as OCD, is a mental health disorder, in which the person in question deals with obsessive thoughts and feels the permanent need to go through specific routines.
+Obsessive-compulsive disorder, often abbreviated as OCD, is a mental health disorder, in which the person in question deals with obsessive thoughts and feels the permanent need to go through specific routines.
 He/she will be unable to control himself/herself, with these activities affecting the daily living in a negative manner.
 The CareClinic app enables individuals to design care plans and helps them stick to set routines to deal with OCD in a more systematic way.

 According to the World Health Organization, OCD occupies the 10th place in the list of conditions that lead to disability.
 It has been estimated that between one and three percent of the general population in the United States suffers from this health issue.
-The obsessive-compulsive disorder is also encountered in the pediatric population, affecting 1in 200 children.
+Obsessive-compulsive disorder is also encountered in the pediatric population, affecting 1 in 200 children.

 People who suffer from OCD often engage in the excess washing of the hands, or they repeatedly check if the light is turned off.
 They might also feel the compulsive need to count things or become chronic hoarders.
 Anxiety can be present as a co-existent condition.
 The majority of those who suffer from OCD are well aware that their behavior is not normal, this being of the primary reasons why they present a high risk of suicide.